BlackBerry’s classic smartphone stops working Tuesday

 BlackBerry was among the first devices to introduce the tension that came with eroding the boundaries between home and the office.
 The devices were beloved and derided for how hard they were to put down, earning them the moniker of “Crackberries.”
 The wars waged over BlackBerry use — in the movie theater, at the dinner table, during ballet recitals and T-ball games, while crossing the street — foreshadowed the endless tug-of-war for attention and presence that many face in the age of ubiquitous smartphones, social media and Slack.

 Now, the device’s demise is coming at a moment when the professional world is reckoning with the cost of being eternally reachable by your employer.
-More than a year and a half into the coronavirus pandemic, Zoom fatigue is rampant, and workers are leaving jobs in record numbers and reevaluating their relationships to work itself, citing burnout as one of the top reasons for quitting.
+More than a year-and-a-half into the coronavirus pandemic, Zoom fatigue is rampant, and workers are leaving jobs in record numbers and reevaluating their relationships to work itself, citing burnout as one of the top reasons for quitting.

-BlackBerry’s retirement is part of the so-called 2G/3G sunset, which is underway as carriers dismantle outdated and inefficient pieces of infrastructure — which were once the standard for connectivity — to make way for newer networks that are more secure, cost-efficient and easier to maintain.
-AT&T, Verizon and T-Mobile are all slated to drop 3G services this year, but the road to 5G remains checkered with challenges and slowdowns, from regulatory hurdles to a lack of hardware and skilled professionals.
-The sunset will impact more than just flip phones: many devices on the “internet of things” from farming equipment to security systems to fire alarms still run on 3G, and adaptation had lagged.
+BlackBerry’s retirement is part of the “2G/3G sunset,” which is underway as carriers dismantle outdated and inefficient pieces of infrastructure — which were once the standard for connectivity — to make way for newer networks that are more secure, cost-efficient and easier to maintain.
+AT&T, Verizon and T-Mobile are all slated to drop 3G services this year, but the road to 5G remains checkered with challenges and slowdowns, including regulatory hurdles, a lack of hardware and skilled professionals.
+The sunset will impact more than just flip phones: Many devices on the “Internet of things,” such as farming equipment, security systems and fire alarms, still run on 3G, and adaptation had lagged.

 In its earliest iteration, the BlackBerry was not a phone but essentially a glorified, two-way pager, a “breakthrough wireless solution for mobile professionals,” according to its maker, Research In Motion.
 When the first version that could be deemed a smartphone arrived, in 2002, it required use of a headset.